yangshun/tech-interview-handbook/non-technical/questions-to-ask.md

 * How often are 1:1s conducted?
 * What is the current team composition like?
 * What opportunities are available to switch roles?
 How does this work?
+* Two senior team members disagree over a technical issue.
+How do you handle it?
+* Have you managed a poor performer at some point in your career before?.
+What did you do and how did it work?
+* Where do you spend more of your time, high performers or low performers?
+* Sometimes there's a trade-off between what's best for one of your team members and what's best for the team.
+Give an example of how you handled this and why.
+* Give an example of a time you faced a difficult mentoring/coaching challenge.
+What did you do and why?
+* What is your management philosophy?
+* What is the role of data and metrics in managing a team like ours?
+* What role doing the manager play in making technical decisions?

 ### Leadership